Faraj Sarkohi: Adineh

 He founded Adineh in 1985, together with Massoud Behnoud, Sirus Alinejad, Golamhossein Zakeri, and served as editor in chief from 1988 to 1996.
 Adineh became known as the most important, independent magazine for art, politics, and culture in the 1980s and 1990s in Iran.
 In addition to being Adineh’s editor in chief, he published many reviews and essays and interviewed some important figures of Iranian life, like Hossein Alizâdeh, Ahmad Shamloo, Houshang Golshiri, Alireza Espahbod, Mahmoud Dowlatabadi, Mehdi Bazargan and Parviz Natel-Khanlari.

 Sarkohi took part in forming a commission that reassessed the written Persian language and published the results in Adineh.

 Writers Association

 Sarkohi was influential in the reformation of the Iranian writers association since 1980.
 The association’s activities culminated in 1994 when an open letter was published that later rose to fame as the "Text of the 134".
 In it, 134 renowned Iranian writers, poets, journalists, and translators demanded more freedom of speech in Iran.

 Sarkohi as a member of the "Commission of Eight" along with Houshang Golshiri, Sima Kuban, Reza Baraheni, Mohammad Mokhtari, Mansour Koushan, Mohammad Mohammadali, Mohammad Khalili), took part in the origination of the text, and the collection of signatures.

+Armenia Bus Incident

+In the 1996 Armenia bus incident—an episode later linked to the chain murders of Iran—he was among the Iranian writers placed on a state-organized cultural trip whose bus was allegedly meant to be driven into a ravine in an attempt by the Iranian government to kill its passengers.
+The film Manuscripts Don’t Burn by Mohammad Rasoulof was inspired by this event.